Revenue

 Required.
 In-app purchase tracking will not work without this step.
 Grovs relies on Google Play Real-Time Developer Notifications to receive and process transaction data.

-Automatic setup (recommended)
+Option A: Automatic setup (recommended)

 - In the Grovs dashboard, go to Developers → Android Setup → Revenue

-- Click Download Script
+- Click Download Script to download

-Manual setup
+Option B: Manual setup

-If you prefer to set things up manually:
+If you prefer to configure Google Cloud yourself:

 - In the Google Cloud Console, create a Pub/Sub topic for your app